Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Partial Regularity

-If we were able to show bounds of the form \eqref{eqn:not_true}, we would be able to obtain weak-strong stability and uniqueness results for all entropy solutions to \eqref{eqn:Euler}, regardless of size in $L^\infty$ and whether or not the strong solution is a shock.
+If we could show a bound akin to \eqref{eqn:not_true}, we would be able to obtain weak-strong stability and uniqueness results for all entropy solutions to \eqref{eqn:Euler}, regardless of size in $L^\infty$ and where the strong solution may contain shocks.
 In particular, \eqref{eqn:not_true} would allow us to obtain partial regularity results directly for a weak solution $u$ to \eqref{eqn:Euler}, not just on the characteristic fields $\lambda_1(u)$ and $\lambda_2(u)$.
-However, variants of \eqref{eqn:not_true} seem unlikely since even if $f \equiv 1$ on some region $A$, we need not have $\mu(A) = 0$; for example, take a shock wave $(u_L,u_R,\sigma_{LR})$, where $u_L$ and $u_R$ are chosen so that the corresponding $f$ is identically $1$ for a portion of the wave front, while $\mu$ does not vanish. \end{remark}
+However, useful variants of \eqref{eqn:not_true} are likely false, because even if $f \equiv 1$ on some region $A$, we need not have $\mu(A) = 0$.
+For example, one can construct a shock wave $(u_L,u_R,\sigma_{LR})$, so that the corresponding $f$ is identically $1$ for a portion of the wave front, where $\mu$ does not vanish. \end{remark}